Read about different retail use cases for CockroachDB in production today!Read more

 To capture the full power of the cloud and stay ahead of the competition, forward-thinking retailers are moving to cloud-native digital databases.
-That same Flexera study shows that half of all workloads now run in the cloud, and enterprises plan to increase that to 57% by the end of 2021.
 This is happening because cloud-native databases are the best way to deliver the support for distributed real-time processing/transactions that retailers require.